Phantom energy in the nonlinear response of a quantum many-body scar state

 To quantify the phantom interaction energy, we need a separate estimate of the \emph{true} kinetic energy of the compressed gas.
-We are able to compute this using the GHD framework, which we benchmark here using quenches of gases in near-ground-state repulsive and highly excited attractive regimes.
+We are able to compute this using the generalized hydrodynamics (GHD) framework~\cite{CastroAlvaredo2016ehi,Bertini2016tio}, which we benchmark here using quenches of gases in near-ground-state repulsive and highly excited attractive regimes.
 We provide evidence that the phantom energy is stored in the high-energy tails of the bosonic momentum distribution function, resolving the apparent violation.
 That is, focusing on the low-energy/long-wavelength modes leads to an emergent repulsive interaction that seems to violate conservation of energy.
 The contradiction is resolved by noting that the high-energy/short-wavelength modes compensate for the apparent loss of energy.

 The origin of the phantom energy can be understood as follows.
 Consider two particles in a box of size $L$, interacting via an attractive short-range potential.
 In the ground state, the two particles are bound; in excited states, they avoid each other (because excited eigenstates must remain orthogonal to the bound state).
 Decreasing $L$ reduces the available space, so the energy of the excited states goes up, as if the system had repulsive interactions.
-The evolution of the two-particle wavefunction as one tunes the interactions from repulsive to attractive is shown in Fig.~\ref{fig1}(c-f).
-Of course, the apparent repulsive energy is really kinetic energy, coming from large gradients of the two-body wavefunction when the particles get near each other during compression.
+The strength of these apparent repulsive interactions can be estimated from the suppression of the probability for two particles to be near one another in real space.
+However, in practice, this estimate falls short of the total kinetic energy because it misses the short-distance structure due to hard-to-resolve wavefunction wiggles.
+In momentum space, this manifests as momentum tails that cannot be detected.
 Remarkably, although the system we are studying is a strongly interacting many-body system, this intuition qualitatively captures many of the phenomena we observe.
+The evolution of the two-particle wavefunction as one tunes the interactions from repulsive to attractive is shown in Fig.~\ref{fig1}c-f.

 The excited states are experimentally accessible via a topological pumping method~\cite{Kao2021tpo}.
 The pump exploits the quantum holonomy inherent to 1D bosonic gases describable by the Lieb-Liniger Hamiltonian~\cite{Yonezawa2013qhi,Lieb1963eao_2}: \be H=\sum_{i=1}^{N}\left[-\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x_i^2}+U_{\rm H}(x_i)\right]+\sum_{1\leq i<j \leq N}g_{\rm 1D}\delta(x_i-x_j). \ee We added a harmonic confining potential $U_{\rm H}$ and defined $N$ as the number of atoms and $m$ the atomic mass.
 The pump works by tuning the effective 1D contact interaction strength $g_{\rm 1D}$ in a cycle from $+0$, to $+\infty$, through a quantum quench to $-\infty$, and back to $-0$.
 While the Hamiltonian returns to itself at the end of the holonomic cycle, the ground state is pumped to an excited energy eigenstate.
 Dipolar stabilization of the highly magnetic gas allows the system to remain stable throughout the cycle~\cite{Kao2021tpo,Chen2023otm}.
 While the long-range portion of the 1D DDI is not captured in Eq.~\eqref{eq:H_LLmain}, we incorporate the leading-order, short-range component by adding it to the van der Waals contact strength: $g_{\rm 1D}=g_{\rm 1D}^{\rm vdW}+g_{\rm 1D}^{\rm DDI}$~\cite{Kao2021tpo,Li2023ram,Supp}.